turingschool/mod-0-curriculum/prework/markdown.md

 ## Learning Goals

-- Create new gists on GitHub to document information
+- Create new gists on GitHub to document information.
-- Design a plan for success in Mod 0
+- Design a personal plan for success in Mod 0.
-- Demonstrate understanding of Markdown syntax to create elements
+- Demonstrate understanding of Markdown syntax to create elements.

 ## Vocabulary

 - <span class="vocab">Gist</span>
 - <span class="vocab">Markdown</span>

+## Reminder

+If at any time through this lesson you feel lost, are unsure of something, or have questions, please add those to your Mod 0 slack channel!
+We will continue to utilize slack as your main communication hub during your time at Turing so interacting with this tool early and often will help you become comfortable using it.

 ## Gists on GitHub